 Turn the operating button.

 The display changes to menu <1.0.0.0> and the setpoint starts flashing.
 Turning the operating button increases or decreases the setpoint.

-To confirm the change, press the operating button.
 The new setpoint will be accepted and the display will return to the status page.